If you’re one of our regular readers, you may remember an article I wrote a while back about bouldering.

 - Climbing is not a contest of how many pull-ups you can do!
 So climb with your feet.

-- Don’t go sit in a corner and do everything by yourself, don’t be shy ask question.
+- Don’t sit in a corner and do everything by yourself; don’t be shy to ask questions.
 Unlike a conventional gym, experience climbers like to share their tips and technique with newcomers.

-- Don’t get frustrated, have fun, be like a child who plays on the monkey bar in a park, after all it’s climbing!
+- Please don’t get frustrated, have fun, and be like a child who plays on the monkey bar in a park; after all, it’s climbing!

 Can you tell us a bit more about climbing with our feet?
 Many inexperienced climbers pull themselves up the wall with their arms, but how can a person use their feet more?

-You need to get your hips toward the wall.
-By doing so, you’re naturally blocking the pulling, and enabling you to push with your arms.
-But most of all, it’s an habit!
+It would help if you got your hips toward the wall.
+By doing so, you’re naturally blocking the pulling and enabling you to push with your arms.
+But most of all, it’s a habit!
 Play games like climbing with one hand, climbing blindfolded, etc.

-I’ve often heard climbers described as having a really weak lower body.
+I’ve often heard climbers described as having a frail lower body.
 Do you think that’s true, and if so, should people be focusing on strengthening their legs?

 Climbers don’t care about leg muscles.
-The moment they can take a fall, you’ve a strong enough lower limb.
+You have a strong enough lower limb when they can take a fall.
 Legs mass is waste mass for climbers.
-So don’t even bother on training them if you are able to walk!
+So don’t even bother training them if you can walk!